 A Rich History

-Carmel was founded way back in 1902 and, like much of this stretch of California coastline, has a history woven of American and Spanish settlements.
-To learn more about the area's history, visit the Tor House, built by Robinson Jeffers in 1920 or check out the Mission San Carlos Borromeo del rio Carmelo, also known as the Carmel Mission.
+Carmel was founded way back in 1902 and, like much of this stretch of California coastline, has a history woven in American and Spanish settlements.
+To learn more about the area's history, visit the Tor House, built by Robinson Jeffers in 1920 or check out the Mission San Carlos Borromeo del Rio Carmelo, also known as the Carmel Mission.
 There are four museum galleries that describe the mission's restoration efforts and the history of the mission and the local area.

 Nearby, Point Lobos State Natural Reserve contains a number of hiking trails, many next to the ocean, and a smaller number of beaches.